Environment Tools

 Arguments

---help- Optional.
-Flag.
-Display this help.requiredEnvironment ...- Optional.
-EnvironmentName.
-One or more environment variables which should be non-blank and included in the.envfile.--- Optional.
-Divider.
+--help- Flag.
+Optional.
+Display this help.requiredEnvironment ...- EnvironmentName.
+Optional.
+One or more environment variables which should be non-blank and included in the.envfile.--- Divider.
+Optional.
 Divides the requiredEnvironment values from the optionalEnvironmentoptionalEnvironment ...- EnvironmentName.
 Optional.
 One or more environment variables which are included if blank or not

 Return codes